Term

 Many businesses now assume the role of both retailers and manufacturers.
 For example, Apple is both a manufacturer and a retailer of its product range.
 Companies like Best Buy are the biggest retailers globally, buying products from manufacturers like LG at wholesale prices.
 Other companies like Samsung offer their products to wholesalers and distributors to sell to their network of business buyers.

 A merchant account is a type of account that allows sellers to accept debit and credit card payments from customers electronically.
 A payment gateway company sets up the account for the merchant.
-If you run an ecommerce business, it’s best to use a cashless payment setup that has high-security standards and is trusted by customers worldwide.
+If you run an eCommerce business, it’s best to use a cashless payment setup that has high-security standards and is trusted by customers worldwide.
 Of course, you’ll need to create a merchant account to process transactions from shoppers who place orders on your site.